gregorycrane/CrosbySchaeffer2.0/chaps/vocpassages/λαμβάνω-deps.md

 tlg0032.tlg006_perseus-grc2_watson1854-eng.txt Cyrus accordingly went up, taking with him Tissaphernes as a friend, and having also with him three hundred heavy-armed Greeks,1 and Xenias of Parrhasia,2 their captain.

-tlg0032.tlg006_perseus-grc2_perseus-eng2.txt Cyrus  accordingly went up under the command of Xenias of  Parrhasia .
+tlg0032.tlg006_perseus-grc2_perseus-eng2.txt Cyrus  accordingly went up to his father, taking with him Tissaphernes as a friend and accompanied by three hundred Greek hoplites, under the command of Xenias of  Parrhasia .

 # λαμβάνω OBJa βασιλεύς, *a king, chief*
 1 results